Management and

 Stevo Pavićević

 Frankfurt School of Finance & Management, Germany.
-Associate Professor.
+Associate Professor of Strategy.

 -